Upgrading Pivotal Cloud Foundry

 The apps in your deployment continue to run during the upgrade.
 However, you cannot write to your deployment or make changes to apps during the upgrade.

-For details about how upgrading PCF impacts individual PCF components, see PAS Component Behavior During Upgrade.
+For details about how upgrading PCF impacts individual PAS components, see Understanding PAS Upgrades.

 If you have not already, complete the steps in the Upgrade Preparation Checklist for PCF v2.3.

 Follow these steps to upgrade Ops Manager and Installed Products to PCF v2.3.

 Download the Ops Manager VM Template v2.3 from the Pivotal Network site.

 Record the FQDN address of the existing Ops Manager VM.